shower/shower/packages/ribbon/README.md

 ## Ratios

-Ribbon theme supports two slide ratios: wide 16×10 (default) and taller 4×3.
-To change the slide’s ratio include one of the pre-built `screen-16x10.css` or `screen-4x3.css` files in the `<head>` of your presentation.
+Ribbon theme supports any slide ratio you want.
+But it’s optimized for the most common ones: 16×9 and 4×3.
+It’s 16 × 9 by default, but you can change it by adjusting `--slide-ratio` property for `.shower`, [see example](https://github.com/shower/ribbon/blob/master/index.html#L10) in `index.html`.

 ## PDF